 Elevated triglyceride levels can also increase the chance of blood vessel constriction and heart disease.

 The cerascreen® Lipid Profile Test is a send-in sample collection kit that measures the relevant blood lipid values.
 The test determines your total cholesterol, HDL, LDL and triglycerides as well as the LDL–HDL ratio and whether there is an increased risk for arteriosclerosis (hardening and thickening of artery walls).
 The lipid profile test process is pain-free and can be done easily from home.
-Your blood sample will be analysed in vitro in a CLIA-certified partner lab.
+Your blood sample will be analysed in vitro in a CLIA-medical partner lab.

 - Take your sample at home – conveniently and discreetly